juanre/catprompt/README.md

 1. Install catprompt
 2. Create your prompt files
-3. Run catprompt with the main prompt file as a command-line argument
+3. Run catprompt with the main prompt file as a command-line argument:

+`catprompt path/to/prompt.txt`

 4. Use the processed content from the clipboard

 ## Installation